RetroAchievements/docs/docs/developer-docs/developer-welcome.md

 ### Achievements

-Developers can directly make edits to achievements in Core.
+Developers can directly publish changes to achievements in Core without needing to demote to Unofficial.

 You can now freely promote and demote any achievements from Unofficial and Core through the emulator but it is much easier to do this through the site.